mintty/mintty/wiki/CtrlSeqs.md

 ## Graphics position ##

 Sixel output is anchored at the current cursor position by default (Sixel scrolling mode).
-DECSET 80 enables Sixel display mode instead, so Sixel output would start at the top of screen.
-Note this setting was reversed from mintty 3.0.1 to 3.5.1, following xterm interpretation which has meanwhile also been fixed.
+DECSET 80 (DECSDM) enables Sixel display mode instead, so Sixel output would start at the top of screen.
+Note this setting was reversed from mintty 3.0.1 to mintty 3.5.1, following xterm interpretation which has meanwhile also been fixed.
+(The DECSDM setting can be disabled with option `SuppressDEC=80`.)

 After output of a Sixel image in Sixel scrolling mode, or other image, the final cursor position can be next to the right bottom of the image,